-When it comes to tampons, it also turns out that even ‘plant-based’ applicators, often sold by organic brands are not actually biodegradable, and therefore act exactly the same as regular oil-based plastics would after use.
+When it comes to tampons, it also turns out that even ‘plant-based’ applicators, often sold by organic brands are not actually biodegradable.
+These applicators, therefore, act exactly the same as regular oil-based plastics would after use.

-Today I wanted to look at some of the accessibility problems of the most common reusable period protection options, before looking at what you can do if reusable options aren’t accessible to you, but you are still concerned about the environment.
+Today I wanted to look at some of the accessibility problems of the most common reusable period protection options.
+Then I’ll look at what you can do if reusable options aren’t accessible to you, but you are still concerned about the environment.

 Menstrual cups aren’t suitable for everyone – particularly those with motor-skills impairment, as insertion and removal can be tricky.
 At around £20+ per cup, a cup can be a steep upfront investment for some, particularly if there is more than one householder requiring a cup.

 Cleaning can be tricky.
 Many people aren’t comfortable washing out their cups in public bathrooms.
 In order to keep your cup hygienic, you also have to boil it every month.
 This could be tricky in a shared household, let alone for those who don’t have access to basic facilities.